Happiness: Can you buy it with money?

 1. Don’t worry, be happy (but plan)

 Most of us worry, about a variety of things, it is only natural.
-However, I have noticed that my Happy Clients choose to think about life, and all its twists and turns, with a glass half full attitude, not half empty.
+However, I have noticed that my Happy Clients choose to think about life, and all its twists and turns, with a glass-half-full attitude, not half-empty.

 A strategy that embodies this attitude and continues to work well for my clients, is to plan for the worst and hope for the best.
 In my experience in helping clients with their financial planning in this manner, they know that if the worst happens, they will be OK.
-Anything better than the worst and they will happy.
+Anything better than the worst and they will be happy.

 1. Give

-Now, when helping people plan, I always encourage them to be selfish first, then focus on giving to others.
+Now, when helping people plan, I always encourage them to be selfish first, and then focus on giving to others.
 Why?
 Here is a simple analogy.
 If you have ever been on a plane, chances are you have heard the safety warning about how if the need should arise to use the oxygen masks above, to put yours on first before assisting others.
 This makes loads of sense, you can’t be of any help or service to others if you are passed out.

 Money is a huge part of our lives.

 It is crazy to think that there is no real formal education for it other than watching what others do, and blindly following them.
 Money can indeed make us happy, but we need to shift our thinking.
-There is more than one way money can truly make you happy.
+There is more than one-way money can truly make you happy.

-So, the next time you are about to say “money can’t buy you happiness”, perhaps you will think twice and consider these 3 habits as a way of making yourself, and others, happier using the tool we call money.
+So, the next time you are about to say “Money can’t buy you happiness”, perhaps you will think twice and consider these 3 habits as a way of making yourself, and others, happier using the tool we call money.

 Thank you for taking the time to read this post, I appreciate it!